 Please note that Hajj will be available this year for those under 65 years of age, provided that they obtain the basic doses of vaccines approved in the Kingdom and they must present a negative PCR test taken no more than 72 hours prior to their arrival to the Kingdom.

-For more information regarding Hajj 2022, visit our article on Hajj News 2022: What’s the Latest Update on This Year’s Pilgrimage?
+For more information regarding Hajj 2023, visit our article on this year’s Hajj updates and news.

 Booster dose mandatory for citizens travelling abroad